 I’m sure you can relate to what this homeschool mom is going through.

 Let me share some of the advice we’ve already received.
-If you have some ideas, please leave a comment by clicking here.
+If you have some ideas, please leave a comment below.

 How to Be a Good Mom:

 I understand the issue because I lived it.
 We have a 10 year daughter, 8 year old daughter, 6 year old son and our first reversal baby, 6 mo old son (thank you Jesus!)
 Out of that overwhelmed feeling was born the 1 hour rest time.
 They don’t have to sleep but they do have to do something quietly on their bed for one hour right after lunch time.
 I use that time to either sleep or read to unwind and get refreshed.
 Praying this mom can be refreshed soon! ~J.